theoldestdog/Chi-Sq-Benford-s-Law/README.md

 # Chi-Sq-Benford-s-Law
-This is an adaptation of using the Chi-Sq statistic with Beford's Law to test distributions
+This is an adaptation of using the Chi-Sq statistic with Benford's Law to test distributions